basilstotz/ltsp-grub/README.md

 * Install the base system using the instructions on http://labs.opinsys.com/blog/2014/01/31/how-to-boot-ltsp-client-from-harddrive-using-grub/
 * Make the directories 'local' 'images' and 'home'
-* Copy manualy an image ( eg. 000023.img) from the server to the directory images
+* Copy the image (eg. 000023.img) from the server to the directory 'images'
 * Copy the file 'version' to the directory images
+* Copy the file 'primary-image-xxxxx' (eg. primary-image-000023) to the directory
+* Reboot
+* Add a local user (adduser ....) as root